-2. The manuscript will be sent to at least two reviewers and one member of the Editorial board.
+2. The manuscript will be sent to at least two reviewers and to all editors.

 3. If it is established that the article is likely to be acceptable for publication after revision, it will be returned to the corresponding author for correction.

 4. The authors of accepted articles must then revise the manuscript according to the comments of the reviewers and return it to the editorial office.

 5. When the manuscript has been revised it will be accepted for publication, or passed for re-reviewing to reviewers for asking their opinion on the acceptability of the paper for publication.

 6. After receiving the re-review(s) the editor-in-chief and the editors of the journal will make the final decision on the acceptability of the article for publication.